Menu Nutritional information

 If you have a child with an allergy, we understand how trying this situation is for you and your child.
 Aramark will help make this experience a positive one.
 Please feel free to offer some suggestions as you may understand your child’s individual needs better than anyone.

-We ask that you contact the Food Service Director, Joseph Gentile, firstname.lastname@example.org , to discuss your child’s allergy, our menu and how we can work together to find the right solution for your child.
+We ask that you contact the Food Service Director, Matthew Taglieber firstname.lastname@example.org , to discuss your child’s allergy, our menu and how we can work together to find the right solution for your child.

-Please feel free to call the Food Service Office 215-809-6540 to discuss your child's needs; We understand this can be a trying circumstance for you and your child.
+Please feel free to call the Food Service Office at 215-809-6540 to discuss your child's needs; we understand this can be a trying circumstance for you and your child.
 Aramark is committed to assisting you and your child.
-We want your child to enjoy their experience purchasing meals from the cafeteria
+We want your child to enjoy his/her experience purchasing meals from the cafeteria